JacksonClive/Same-sex-sociosexual-behaviour-is-widespread-and-heritable-in-male-rhesus-macaques/README.md

 (1) Three .pdf files displaying the figures which appear in the manuscript.

-(2) The supplementary figure, table and video files which are indexed numerically and thus referenced to throughout the manuscript.
+(2) The supplementary figure, table and video files which are indexed numerically and referenced accordingly throughout the manuscript.

 (3) A .doc file ('SupplementaryInformation') that provides further descriptions for the 30 supplementary data files.